akshatsharma09/Portfolio/README.md

 Placeholders you should replace
 - `components/ContactForm.jsx` — replace Formspree endpoint: `https://formspree.io/f/{your-id}` with your form ID.
 - `components/ContactForm.jsx` — update social links (GitHub, LinkedIn, GFG, LeetCode) with your usernames.
-- `public/resume.pdf` — add your resume file to enable the Download Resume button.
+- Add a `public/` directory for static assets like `resume.pdf` to enable the Download Resume button.

 Deploy to Vercel
 1. Push repo to GitHub.